-How To Make Full Use of Small Bathroom Spaces
+How To Make a Small Bathroom Look Bigger

 Space is a general constraint in most houses, but it is important to have a comfortable bathroom because we spend a lot of time in it.
 From morning ablutions to getting some alone time, the bathroom is a sacred space that needs particular attention.
-Designing it to make it aesthetically pleasant and functional can be a bit tricky, but it is pretty doable.
+Designing a small bathroom to look bigger can be a bit tricky, but it is pretty doable.

 Image by La Belle Galerie